 This creates a great habit for them to trust their Creator to meet their needs and gives them many chances for a testimony and experiences with God early in their life!
 Just ask my oldest son about the baby brother he spent 2 years praying for.
 God is good.

-Having a time for highlights and low-lights gives your child a chance to share what has made him particularly happy or sad recently.
+Having time for highlights and low-lights gives your child a chance to share what has made him particularly happy or sad recently.
 Did someone say or do something nice for them?
 Did someone hurt his feelings?
-Is she feeling like she’s not getting enough one on one time from mom and dad?
+Is she feeling like she’s not getting enough one-on-one time from mom and dad?
 Etc…

 Doing this all together creates an important habit of being comfortable talking about heart issues with the WHOLE family.
 This will benefit the whole family when a member is struggling with something and needs to “come clean.”
 He will have grown up knowing that family meetings are a safe place to open your mouth and share your heart.